esausilva/character-word-sentence-paragraph-counter/README.md

-# Char, Word, Sentence and Paragraph Counter in JavaScript and React
+# Character, Word, Sentence and Paragraph Counter in Vanilla JavaScript and React

 > Counts characters, words, sentences and paragraphs in a given text, written in Vanilla JavaScript (ES6+) and React.